 - Usually to the user's home directory (because that's easier to organize)

-- An actually restrictive chroot jail is surprisingly hard to set up, if only because it's too easy to see chroot as ad trust it's restrictive -- but chroot is not a security tool.
-Implementations vary, so all chroot is guaranteed to do is change the way typical path resolution works.
+- An actually restrictive chroot jail is surprisingly hard to set up.
+Implementations vary, so all chroot is really guaranteed to do is change the way typical path resolution works.

 - For hackers this may be a temporary hurdle to further access (though further access may amount to nothing more than "the full filesystem as the user would see without chroot, and nothing more", which is no less secure than not using chroot -- but also no better).